melvillewong/SSH/proposed_queries.md

-## Following are the codes planned to be used
+## Following are the queries planned to be used

 - The following query compile a temporary result set of the duration of each chore shift done, in chore_type and resident_id, to be used for further computation
 ```sql